CT Scanner - fast, accurate diagnosis

-We are delighted to announce the arrival of our C.T. scanner as a major part of our recent renovations.
-We are one of a handful of first opinion veterinary hospitals in the U.K. to be able to offer this service to our clients.
-Our 16 slice GE C.T scanner will allow us to reach a more accurate diagnosis quicker resulting in a faster recovery for your pet.
+Wildbore Vetstop is one of a handful of first opinion veterinary hospitals in the UK to be able to offer a CT service to our clients.
+Our 16 slice GE CT scanner allows us to reach a more accurate diagnosis quicker, resulting in a faster recovery for your pet.

-Unlike conventional X-ray systems that use a single x-ray beam to produce a 2-dimensional image.
-A C.T. (computed tomography) scanner uses a rotating x-ray head producing multiple x-ray beams which essentially capture slices of the body part being scanned.
-These images are then processed by advanced computer software to allow the vet to reconstruct a computer model of the part of the patient that is being scanned.
-This allows us to examine with great detail areas such as the inside of the nose or joints which were previously difficult to visualise using x-rays alone.
+Unlike conventional x-ray systems that use a single x-ray beam to produce a 2-dimensional image, a CT (computed tomography) scanner uses a rotating x-ray head producing multiple x-ray beams, which essentially capture slices of the body part being scanned.
+These images are then processed by advanced computer software, to allow the vet to reconstruct a computer model of the part of the patient that is being scanned.

 - Diseases of joints especially the elbow